 Opened in the beginning of 2017, Midori Matcha & Café is a sleek, modern matcha café located in the Weller Court shopping center in Little Tokyo, across from the monument dedicated to Space Shuttle Challenger astronaut Ellison S. Onizuka.
 The mall is also home to a slew of Japanese themed stores and eateries, including Marukai Supermarket and Kinokuniya bookstore.
 Founder Jason Dmitry Steinbuchel started his matcha business as a wholesaler of bottled drinks made with ceremonial grade stone-ground, organic matcha.
 His first brick and mortar serves up a menu of cold brewed drinks, including matcha with blueberry or coconut; limeade with fresh lime; granita ice cream shake; soft serve; lattes, and more.
 Pastries filled with matcha, include beignets, eclairs, and brownies come courtesy of nearby Pitchoun Bakery.
 Stop by for a refresher as you take in the sights, or hang out, read, or study - wifi and limited outlets are available.

 123 Astronaut Ellison South Onizuka St #101-C, Little Tokyo

 Paradocs Coffee and Tea

 Tako and Yumiko Hirano opened Paradocs Coffee and Tea on Fairfax Avenue in Little Ethopia.
 Tako mans the tiny café's front counter, while his wife, Yumiko, makes practically all menu items on-site, including bread, pastries, soup and gelato.
 She gained matcha knowledge from her aunt who rose to the ranks of “master” in Kyoto, Japan.
-Matcha selections include: a croissant with matcha/almond paste, matcha brownies, and a slew of matcha hot and cold drinks, including authentic ceremonial tea, and an affogato with homemade gelato and freshly whisked matcha.
+Matcha selections include: a croissant with matcha/almond paste, matcha brownies, and numerous matcha hot and cold drinks, including authentic ceremonial tea, and an affogato with homemade gelato and freshly whisked matcha.

 1032 S. Fairfax Ave, Los Angeles